UBC-MDS/programming-in-python-for-data-science/slides/module2_13.md

 Almond Delight              R  Cold       110        2    2     200    1.0   14.0       8       1        25      3     1.0  0.75  34.384843
 ```

+Perhaps we recently read some documentation regarding the `fat` column
-Perhaps the column `fat` was instead expressing the grams of fat above
+in the data is being expressed as the number of grams of fat above 2.
-2g.
 This means that the actual fat content of each cereal is actually an
 additional 2 grams.
 How do we rectify this?

 Notes: Script here